FAQs about our Service Trips

 The community members will offer you a variety of fruits and vegetables.
 You may take them and eat them if you are sure you are not allergic to it.
 If you have any doubts, do not eat it.
+We always recommend not eating or drinking anything that is offered to you.
 They will also offer you beverages, do not consume the drink if it has ice in it or was made from their water as it could cause you to have stomach problems.

 What are Trip Preparation Meetings?

 BLUE holds mandatory Trip Preparation Meetings prior to the start of the trip.
 These meetings will be held sometime from February to May.
 You will be notified of these dates.

 If you are not located in the South Florida area, you will be invited to watch an online webinars or video presentation.
 You can also schedule a Skype video session to meet our employees and trip leaders face to face.

 We recommend purchasing the rectangular mosquito nets that can be hung up on four corners.
 You do not need to worry about purchasing the string, our staff will assist with hanging the mosquito nets for all volunteers.
 The mosquito net that our staff purchases and recommends is this one.

 Sans bug update - some volunteers purchase the Sans bug mosquito net.
 Please be advised that American Airline does not let you carry it on.
 You must check it in.
 If it does not fit in your duffle bag, you are responsible to pay for a 2nd check in bag.

 How heavy can my duffle bag be?

 - American Airlines has changed their baggage policy when flying to the Dominican Republic.
 When checking in a bag, you will have to pay $25-30 out of pocket each way.
 BLUE Missions will not cover this fee.
 The checked bag must be under 50 lbs.
 Every participant is responsible for paying the extra fee if their bag is overweight.

 - You are allowed to bring one personal item (book bag) that fits under the seat.